scala/docs.scala-lang/_overviews/parallel-collections/custom-parallel-collections.md

       def seq = new collection.immutable.WrappedString(str)

 Finally, we have to define a splitter for our parallel string collection.
-We name the splitter `ParStringSplitter` and have it inherits a sequence splitter, that is, `SeqSplitter[Char]`:
+We name the splitter `ParStringSplitter` and have it inherit a sequence splitter, that is, `SeqSplitter[Char]`:

       def splitter = new ParStringSplitter(str, 0, str.length)